galanti3/Json2BakinPlugin/README.md

 ## Download

-You can download Json2BakinPlugin dll file and dependent dlls from [here](https://github.com/galanti3/Json2BakinPlugin/releases/tag/v1.2.0).
+You can download Json2BakinPlugin dll file and dependent dlls from [here](https://github.com/galanti3/Json2BakinPlugin/releases/tag/v0.0.2).

 ## How To Use

 1. Extract downloaded zip file.
-Place Json2BakinPlugin folder under the Plugin folder of Bakin installation.
+Place Json2BakinPlugin folder under the "plugins" folder of Bakin installation.
+Place en\Json2BakinPlugin.resources.dll under the "plugins\en" folder of Bakin installation.
   > **Note**
-  > If you installed Bakin via Steam, the Plugin folder can be usually found at C:\Program Files (x86)\Steam\steamapps\common\Bakin
+  > If you installed Bakin via Steam, the "plugins" folder can be usually found at C:\Program Files (x86)\Steam\steamapps\common\Bakin

 2. Start Bakin and open any game project.